-HIV was once one of the deadliest epidemics worldwide.
+How does CBD Oil for HIV/AIDS work?
+HIV/AIDS was once one of the deadliest epidemics worldwide.
 Now, there are more treatments than ever before.
-As CBD Oil becomes more accepted in the medical field, studies show that it may work as an effective treatment for HIV/AIDS.
+As CBD Oil becomes more accepted in the medical field, many studies examine the effects of CBD Oil and HIV/AIDS.

 Within the first 2 to 4 weeks of infection, people infected with HIV will experience flu-like symptoms such as a fever or a sore throat among others.
 These symptoms can persist for weeks, whilst some do not experience any of these symptoms at all.
 If left untreated, the HIV can progress towards AIDS and show symptoms such as a loss of appetite, memory and weight loss, fever, and more.
 If you believe you may have been infected with HIV, it is imperative to get tested as soon as possible to receive treatment immediately.

 The most effective and common form of HIV/AIDS treatment comes in the form of Antiretroviral Therapy (ART).
 ART stops the progression of HIV to develop into the more deadly AIDS.
 Sticking to the ART treatment is crucial, but it has its own set of side effects that can negatively impact your life as you take it.
 These can come in the form of mood changes, higher cholesterol levels, lipodystrophy, and appetite loss among others.

 CBD (Cannabidiol), among many other components of the cannabis plant is well-received in the medical field.
 It can often help with pain relief, fatigue and nausea.
 These are typical side-effects of HIV/AIDS, hence cannabis and its components have been accepted as an effective type of treatment.
 CBD differs from the more well-known component, THC as it does not have the psychoactive effects of getting high.